 Mobile apps are great for engagement with a huge number of possibilities surrounding the creation of an app.
 The user is in control, but you’re in charge of the options and that’s got huge power.

-There are so many patient scenarios which can be served by a powerful native mobile application in 2019.
+There are so many patient scenarios that can be served by a powerful native mobile application in 2020.

 8. Partnerships with other popular mobile apps